Skip to main content

 • Care: Machine-washable cover; foam is spot-clean only

-While many of the pillows we tested claimed to have cooling properties, this was one of just two that came through in the end.
+While many of the pillows we tested claimed to have cooling properties, this was one of just two that delivered on that promise.
 The pillow is made with a single piece of Tempur foam and infused with a cooling gel on both sides.

-We can’t pin down exactly what that is.
+We can’t pin down precisely what that is.
 But if it works, it works, and our tester said it’s a dream for hot sleepers.

 But being cool comes at a cost.
 The Tempur-Cloud Dual Breeze is one of the most expensive pillows we tested.
 Still, this pillow could be life-changing and worth the price for people who wake up sweating in the night.